12 Most Valuable Coins Known To Us [As Of 2023]

 10000 YuanA 10000 Gold Yuan

 In 1991, to acknowledge the 10th anniversary of the first Panda gold coin, the Chinese government issued ten 10,000 Yuan Panda gold coins.
-Each coin weighs around 5 kg.
-While one side of the coin features the Temple of Heaven, a collage of all previous Panda coin designs is on the other.
-One of these coins was sold for $1.5 million in 2011.
+Each of these impressive coins weighs approximately 5 kg.
+One side of the coin features the Temple of Heaven, while the other side displays a collage of previous Panda coin designs.
+In 2011, one of these rare coins was sold for $1.6 million.

-Like gold 10000 Yuan coins, ten pieces of 2000 Yuan were minted to commemorate various Chinese achievements in 1992.
+Similarly, in 1992, ten 2,000 Yuan coins were minted to commemorate various Chinese achievements.
 One of these garnered almost $1.3 million at an auction in 2011.

 11. 1894-S Barber dime